-We run a public outreach programme in order to explore the land and housing question within various publics.
+We run a public outreach programme in order to explore the land and housing questions with the widest array of stakeholders possible.

-The public outreach programme is conceived as an inseparable component of research effort and aims at:
+The public outreach programme is conceived as an inseparable component of research efforts and aims at:

 a) embed research efforts in the everyday lives of various constituencies,